psaisan/psaisan.github.io/README.md

 ## Let's Collaborate

-If you're working directly or indirectly on cancer research, feel free to reach out.
-I reserve time to volunteer and support cancer researchers.
-Below are selected tools and programs reflecting the computational biology problems I work on.
-Completed tools on GitHub are free to use under their respective licenses for research and academic progress.
+If you're working directly or indirectly on cancer research, feel free to reach out, I reserve time to volunteer and support cancer researchers.
+Below are a select set of tools reflecting the problems I am working on.
+Completed tools on GitHub are free to use under their respective licenses.
 May the force be with you.

 ---